antmicro/jetson-agx-thor-baseboard/README.md

-# Jetson Orin AGX Baseboard
+# Jetson AGX Thor Baseboard

 ## Overview
 The design files were prepared in KiCad 9.x.